updated the 28.04.2025

 Does the Ecodesing for Sustainable Products Regulation affect your company?

-The ESPR is set to be implemented in 2027, and while it’s not yet legally mandatory, it will apply to all companies once in force.
-This means that regardless of your company’s size, you will need to comply with the new sustainability and product design requirements when the regulation takes effect.
+While the regulation is not yet mandatory, it will apply to all companies once in force.
+This means that regardless of your size, you will need to comply.
+Although the acts are still being finalized, it’s clear that your products must meet specific standards.

 How to work with the Ecodesing for Sustainable Products Regulation ?